 As search engines were developed and refined during the evolution of marketing, the art of SEO (search engine optimization) emerged.
 Applying some of the best marketing tactics you can currently employ online, effective SEO initiatives use keywords in the right places, leverage the right outlets, and easily link back to your homepage, meaning your brand is now able to reach anyone, anywhere, at any time, and that’s powerful.

 Social media has provided a free platform where brands can directly engage with their customers to collect data about what they want, and provide them with valuable information and content.
 Outlets like Facebook and Pinterest even let customers buy directly from their sites.
 Social media platforms have created a space where it’s easier than ever for prospects to find out about you and what you can offer.
 Your customers don’t have to rely on television and newspaper ads to hear about your brand anymore, which makes reaching your ideal prospects less expensive and time-consuming.

-Diverse Content Across Multiple Channels
+Multimedia Content Across Multiple Channels

 Your marketing efforts will be ineffective if you don’t embrace and distribute various types of content including: videos, images, infographics, digital brochures, e-books, blog posts, social media posts, emails, web content, etc. Because prospects are inundated with content from all types of channels, and only have a few seconds before they move on to the next thing, marketers have started getting more creative with the content they publish as marketing continues to evolve.

 Marketers can regulate these automated tasks based on customer data or actions taken by prospects online.
 Automation software can yield a high return on investment (ROI) because marketers can get more tasks done in a shorter timeframe.
 Additionally, marketing material is distributed to targeted leads based on data and user history, which leads to higher conversion rates.